Male professional after email account takeover

 What Are The Risks Associated With Account Takeover?

-Business Email Compromise (BEC): Cybercriminals who access an email account can impersonate the owner, deceiving individuals or organisations into authorising fraudulent transactions or disclosing sensitive information.
+Business Email Compromise (BEC): Hackers can impersonate you, tricking others into authorising fraudulent transactions or sharing sensitive information.

 Prevention: Best Practices To Secure Your Email Inbox